 According to the American Academy of Dermatology, acne is the most common skin condition in the United States, affecting up to 50 million Americans annually.
 Although it largely targets adolescents, adults can get acne for the first time in their 30s, 40s or 50s (known as “adult onset acne“) or experience a resurgence of the dreaded teenage skin they once fought so hard to keep clear.
 The term “hormonal acne” typically refers to acne that occurs as our hormones fluctuate, though some experts argue all acne is “hormonal” to some degree.

 “I do not recommend different over-the-counter products for hormonal acne than other acne, as most forms of acne require similar ingredients,” says New York dermatologist Jody Levine, MD.
-“Also, most acne does have a hormonal component.
-But, for people who have typical ‘hormonal acne,’ which is located mostly on the chin and lower cheeks—we refer to this as the beard distribution—I do prefer specific topical and oral prescription agents that are different than what I use for other forms of acne.”
+“Also, most acne does have some sort of hormone influence.
+But, for people who have typical ‘hormonal acne,’ which is located mostly on the chin and lower cheeks—we refer to this as the beard distribution—I do prefer specific topical and oral prescription agents that are different than what I use for other forms of acne that aren’t caused primarily by hormones.”
+Beverly Hills, CA dermatologist Ava Shamban, MD adds that “The most common hormonal acne usually appears on the jawline which is the purging of estrogen or the purging of xenoestrogens, which are the food chemicals and preservatives that can mimic estrogen in the system.”

 Bloomfield Hills, MI dermatologist Linda C. Honet, MD takes a multi-tiered approach to treating hormonal acne using both over-the-counter and prescription medications (topical and systemic).
 “I often will start oral spironolactone and/or topical clascoterone to suppress the hormonal fluctuations—spironolactone is a mild diuretic that has mild anti-androgen activity; Clascoterone is a topical form,” she explains.
 “Although antibiotics have been a mainstay of acne control over the years in the past, I have been using less of them lately because so many newer, effective, technologically advanced acne medications have become available recently.”